Packaging a Python Codebase

 Next, we'll set up a virtual environment so we can isolate the required packages for our application.
 This will also keep components separated from other projects which may have different dependencies.
 Once we create our virtual environment, we'll activate it and install our required packages.

 python3 -m venv venv source venv/bin/activate python3 -m pip install pip setuptools wheel

 Let's unpack what's happening here:

 - Upgrading required packages so we download the latest package wheels.

-requirements.txt file.
+requirements.txt where we'll specify the packages (with their versions) that we want to install.
 While we could place these requirements directly inside

-pip freeze > requirements.txtbecause it dumps the dependencies of all our packages into the file (even the ones we didn't explicitly install).
-When a certain package updates, the stale dependency will still be there.
+pip freeze > requirements.txt because it dumps the dependencies of all our packages into the file (even the ones we didn't explicitly install).
 To mitigate this, there are tools such as pipreqs, pip-tools, pipchill, etc. that will only list the packages that are not dependencies.
-However, if you're separating packages for different environments, then these solutions are limited as well.
+However, they're dependency resolving is not always accurate and don't work when you want to separate packages for different tasks (developing, testing, etc.).